jungsohn/geoBTS/README.rst

 Web Appls in Geotechnical Engineering
 =======================================

-of Best Practices for :darkred:`T`exas A&M University by Dr. Sohn
+of Best Practices for Texas A&M University by Dr. Sohn
 ------------------------------------------------------

-TBD
+:darkred:`T`BD